 If you have low retention rates or high churn rates, these could be signs that indicate something isn’t going well with the customer experience.
-Monitoring these retention metrics means keeping a finger on the pulse of the overall quality of customer service a company is delivering to its customers, with two primary objectives:
+But don't panic because we have some tips that can help you turn the churn around.

 1. Respond to customer support queries faster